 • Developing and disseminating various innovations, models, and approaches.

-Training and Capacity Development
+Technical Assistance, Training and Capacity Development

-• Influencing a mindset that values nature as a resource for transformation.
+• Building appropriate ‘green’ or environmental governance, entrepreneurial and vocational skills, and a mindset that values nature as a resource for transformation.

-• Facilitating learning and exposure.
+• Facilitating continuous, lifelong learning and exposure

 Networking and Partnerships Building